jfehrle/coq/doc/sphinx/practical-tools/coq-commands.rst

 ----------------------------------------

-The ``coqchk`` command takes a list of library paths as argument, described either by their logical name or by their physical filename, hich must end in ``.vo``.
+The ``coqchk`` command takes a list of library paths as argument, described either by their logical name or by their physical filename, which must end in ``.vo``.
 The corresponding compiled libraries (``.vo`` files) are searched in the path, recursively processing the libraries they depend on.
 The content of all these libraries is then type checked.
 The effect of ``coqchk`` is only to return with